Watch a recorded webinar about the FY23 LCC Program guidelines:

 Can my LCC accept paper applications in addition to online applications?

-No. LCCs will not be able to accept paper applications.
+No. LCCs cannot accept paper applications.
 Applicants should contact their LCC if they are not able to use or access to the online grants management system.

 Can an applicant now apply to all 329 LCCs at once?